HS-O/writeups/CTF/the_simpsons.md

 2. open the jpg with notepad -- in case there is something hidden
 3. at the button there are lines of python code
 4. decode the encoded and key using octal mentioned in the description
+5. After decoding the encoded text above, you would get the decoded text as `jrjerwhzkrexar`
+6. After which you can get key using the instructions as stated in the hex-dumped value of the picture.
+The instructions are as follows:
-5. get encoded as 'jrjerwhzkrexar', get key as 'How much did Maggie originally cost?
-(Divided by 8, to the nearest integer, and then plus four)'
+- 'How much did Maggie originally cost?
+- Divided by 8, to the nearest integer, and then plus four)'
 6. search the ans of the qn in key online and do calculation get 110
 7. follow the key - use chr(the result of the key) get key = n
 8. then the line below gives a new value of key = key + key + chr(ord(key)-4), get new key as nnj